 The Balance Festival Journal recently asked me to write a piece on the things to consider when purchasing activewear with ethics and the environment in mind.
-Here’s my take on what you should be thinking of, although not exhaustive this will give you an idea of the key questions you should expect from a sustainable brand.
+Here’s my advice on what you should expect from a sustainable brand.

 Are they fair to people?